raphael2002/Project-Testing-Applicability-for-Linear-Regression-/README.md

 The popular TV show "Sole Survivor" drops participants alone into remote areas to test their survival skills.
 They are then given ratings based on areas such as physical fitness and mental toughness.
 # Objective:
 To determine the accuracy and validity of the survival scores assigned by specialists to contestants using linear regression analysis.
+Predicting next season's winners using the  sole survivor next dataset.
 # Dataset:
 The dataset contains the following columns:
 Name